freaktechnik/istanbul-jpm/README.md

 ## Usage
 The index of this module exports the Instrumenter from istanbul adapted for use with JPM.
 It does so by storing the coverage variable in a special object, that gets written to the disk after all tests are done.
+This means, that this module has to be packaged into the XPI file when running `jpm test` to measure coverage.
+Not that istanbul doesn't need to be packaged with it.
 ```js
 let Instrumenter = require("istanbul-jpm").Instrumenter;
 ``